xmok/quickchat/README.md

 - Only a username is required to chat
     - **DRAWBACK**: anyone with the username can access the information but sufficient for an exercise
 - Chat w/ emojis, media
-- Chat with Anthropic AI Agent in lieu of characters
+- Chat with Anthropic AI Agent in lieu of characters (Due to limitation in the Python SDK [documented in Stream Docs], AI chat will only work in the "AI Channel" which one must manually search and join OR log in using test username `xmok`)
 - Characters are a WIP and will be implemented eventually

 ## ⚒️ Process